HollyAssasin/MdpProjectionPlanner/README.md

-# A heuristic finder for planning tasks using projections and statistical information.
+# Heuristics finder using projections and statistical information for planning tasks.
 A heuristic finder for planning tasks using projections and statistical information.